adnjoo/adnjoo.github.io/About.md

 # About this blog

 hi my name is andrew.
-I like technology & tacos.
+I like technology & tacos 🌮.

 ![](https://avatars.githubusercontent.com/u/22807629?v=4)